jdmonin/JSettlers2/doc/Readme.developer.md

 If you only want to run the client or server, you can use either JDK 7 or higher, or version 7 or 8 of the smaller Java Runtime (JRE).

-Extra tests in the build want python 2.7 or later for unittest discovery.
+Extra tests in the build want python 2.7 or 3 for unittest discovery.
 Java unit tests and extraTests use JUnit 4, which is downloaded by `build.gradle`.
-Other scripts, like `bin/sql/template/render.py`, use python 2.6 or later.
+Other scripts like `bin/sql/template/render.py` use python 3, or 2.6 or later.

 If you wish to maintain a user database for your server, you need MySQL or PostgreSQL installed and configured, or the sqlite jdbc driver for a